SCB-TechX/saber_flutter_ui/docs/docs/core-components/inputs/text-fields.md

     - [`Suffix`](/docs/core-components/inputs/text-fields#suffix)

 ## Text Field

 ### Underline Input Border

-Default border of `InputDecoration` is `UnderlineInputBorder`, do not need to set border.
-If you want to set it, use `border: UnderlineInputBorder()`.
+A default border of `InputDecoration` is `UnderlineInputBorder`, you might not need to set a border.
+If you want to set it just use `border: UnderlineInputBorder()`.

 ![Underline Input Border](/img/docs/core-components/inputs/example-underline.png)

 ```dart
 TextField(
   decoration: InputDecoration(